felleg/felleg.gitlab.io-backup/content/reads/read-47-come-as-you-are.md

 .
 # Félix Rating: 👍👍

-**Top 10 quotes** that stuck out to me:

-1. Great sex isn't about doing what works for everyone.
-It's about what works for you and your partner. (p.
-93)
+---

+# :star: Star quotes:

+1. (p.
+93) "I'm chasing you, remember?" he said.
+"I can't chase you if you're moving toward me."
-2. God and your dog never judge or blame you for having Feels - but neither of them can make love with you. (p.
-146)
+1. (p.
+146) God and your dog never judge or blame you for having Feels -- but neither of them can make love with you.
-3. Self-criticism is one of the best predictors of loneliness
+1. (p.
+165) Self-criticism is one of the best predictions of loneliness.
-4. Far from motivating us to get better, self-criticism makes us sicker.
+1. (p.
+166) Far from motivating us to get better, self-criticism makes us sicker.
-5. Never say anything to yourself that you wouldn't want to say to your best friend or your daughter.
+1. (p.
+180) Never say anything to yourself that you wouldn't want to say to your best friend or your daughter.
-6. If you hide behind a wall to protect yourself from the pain of rejection, then you also block out joy.
-If you never let others see the parts you want to hide, then they'll never see the parts you want them to know. (p.
-186)
+1. (p.
+186) If you hide behind a wall to protect yourself from the pain of rejection, then you also block out joy.
+If you never let others see the parts you want to hide, then they'll never see the parts you want them to know.
-7. If sex is a drive [(which it is not)], like hunger, then potential partners are like animals to be hunted for food. (p.
-232)
+1. (p.
+232) If sex is a drive, like hunger, then potential partners are like animals to be hunted for food.
-8. Sex is *not* context dependent.
-Sex can happen anywhere. *Pleasure* is context dependent. (p.
-290)
+1. (p.
+290) Sex is *not* context dependent.
+Sex can happen anywhere.
+   *Pleasure* is context dependent.
+1. (p.
+298) Meta-emotions are how you feel about how you feel.
-9. It isn't the symptoms that predict how much anxiety disrupts a person's life, it's how a person feels about those symptoms. (p.
-310)
+1. (p.
+310) :star: It isn't the symptoms that prediect how much anxiety disrupts a person's life, it's how a person feels about those symptoms.
-10. If you numb physical pain, healing can still happen.
-If we try to "numb" emotional pain, we get a break from the pain, but the healing is put on pause, too. (p.
-317)
+1. (p.
+317) If you numb physical pain, healing can still happen.
+If we try to "numb" emotional pain, we get a break from the pain, but the healing is put on pause, too.